shanxue233/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Deep Learning
+  - AI4science
   - Natural Language Processing
   - Generative Models
   - Computational Chemistry
-  - Spectroscopy
+  - Advanced Spectroscopy

 # Education to show in About widget
 education: